Optimizing Dental Insurance Billing for Your Practice's Success

 Electronic Billing and Claim Submission

 Leveraging innovative technology trends like dental software and electronic billing helps practitioners reduce A/R and makes a payment more accessible for patients.
 Patients can track their amounts and pay you anytime from anywhere simply by logging into their accounts.
-However, providers must offer multiple payment methods to patients as every individual may not prioritize the tech-savvy approach.
+However, providers must offer multiple payment methods to patients as every individual may not prioritize the tech savvy approach.
 However, combining traditional and online methods for preventing payment, like credit and debit cards, online payment portals, cash, and auto-payment options on a scheduled date will help avoid payment delays.

 NYC New York Claim Medicaid allows dental care providers to submit claims electronically or in paper formats, except for dental clinicians, who must only submit electronic claims.
 Before submitting claims to NYC, the providers must submit an electronic/paper Transmitter Identification Number (ETIN).
 The certification statement applies to all claims until another adequately executed certification statement is replaced.
 Providers are informed about the annual transformation of the certification statement while they are provided with the renewal information about the certification statement expiration period.